Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

     * You can install and run Axway Central CLI (node.js module)
     * You can access the npm package (for installing Axway CLI)
     * You can install OpenSSL
-    * There is a graphical environment
+    * There is a graphical environment (optional)
     * You can use Kubernetes 1.19 (Helm install only)
 * An Amplify platform user account that has the **Platform Administrator** and **Central Admin** roles
+* An Amplify platform service account to run the configuration in headless mode (optional)

 ## Agent runner machine pre-requisites